SharedSmally/doc/app/java/httpclient.md

 - http:
     - with/without ALPN; protocol=http/1.0

-For H2_PRIOR_KNOWLEDGE, Network is unreachable to http://www.google.com/.
+For H2_PRIOR_KNOWLEDGE without setting ConnectionSpecs, Network is unreachable to http://www.google.com/.
+It uses http/2 requests for http://website with returning protocol=h2_prior_knowledge.